Gautam Chattopadhyay

 Gautam did not believe in just saving their music by making notations and keeping it in an archive, instead, he started teaching the young people to read notations, to play and sing the songs and during this period he came up with the idea of doing an opera with them.
-He did the opera on their folklore called Hai-mu.
+He created the opera on their folklore called Hai-mu.
 About 300 Karbi youth performed in this opera which was a grand success.
 The Karbis fell in love with Gautam.

 Gautam then began to make a film in Karbi language, which remained incomplete due to his sudden death in 1999.